mathai1/BrickBreaker/README.md

 # BrickBreaker
 ## Description:
-    A one palyer game where users controls a platform movement from right to left to hit a ball the bounces to try to break all the bricks/objects that are shown.
+    A one player game where users controls a platform movement from right to left to hit a ball the bounces to try to break all the bricks/objects that are shown.
 Each different color brick represents how much hits it will need from the ball to be broken.
 There are special bricks that provides a power up the allows players to break the brick faster and more effeciently.

 ## Sounds: